 An easier way to look at this is that you have MUCH more information about a person after, say, 7-8 dates than you do after 2-3 dates.
 If he’s still a good guy who calls consistently, sees you consistently, and seems to want to be monogamous, then you should feel secure in giving him a shot, as opposed to doing what most of us do: hopping into bed first, “committing”, and realizing that we’ve made a terrible choice due to chemistry.

 If you are the type of woman who does not like the feeling of sleeping with a man when you have no idea whether he’s your boyfriend, STOP sleeping with men who are not your boyfriend.

 This is not to say that it’s “wrong” to commit to someone before 4 weeks; merely that you’ll have a better sense of who you’re committing if you vet him first, instead of giving him a free pass to boyfriend-hood because you like him and want to sleep with him.

-To the original poster’s point, you really shouldn’t have to “bring up” whether he’s your boyfriend.
+To the original poster’s point, you really shouldn’t have to “bring up” being exclusive whether he’s your boyfriend.
 It’s the kind of thing that will be defined naturally by him calling you every day, spending every weekend with you, introducing you to his friends and family, and so on.
-In other words, you should both “know” what you are without a heavy discussion.
+In other words, you should both “know where you stand” without a heavy discussion.
 Finally, if you DID bring it up, he would probably laugh because he already thought of you as his girlfriend already.